barsoom/devbook/process/README.md

 These are some of the tools we've adopted, changed or bolted on:

+- Shaping/betting/pitching is the part we're the least sure about, but so far:
+  - We only do a rough pitch before betting.
+  - We don't shape tasks as fully, leaving some details for the developers to shape.
-- A 4 week cycle focusing on planned work, avoiding distractions such as non-urgent maintenance.
+- We have a 4 week cycle focusing on planned work, avoiding distractions such as non-urgent maintenance.
 - Followed by a 2 week cooldown, where we:
   - Finish up if we didn't get done during the cycle.
 (But we should aggressively scope down to avoid this.)
   - Do bug fixes and smaller improvements to the cycle work based on feedback.
 (But major stuff should be planned for a future cycle.
 And ideally we should ship iteratively to get feedback during the cycle.)